bws/taproot/README.md

 Build MFEM Utils
   * Note mfem cannot yet reliably build shared libraries, so we will create a shared object to use MFEM
+  * Note we use lots of paths in this part of the build currently, plan to edit gradle scripts ./gradlew build
+./gradlew runTest

 Build Lucene for Science
+./gradlew build
+./gradlew test

+Run Taproot
+./gradlew run